evag74/canCode/README.md

 ## High-level structure.

-Most of the functionality on this website had to be designed so that all files were part of the front end.
+The functionality on this website had to be designed so that all files were part of the front end due to our lack of a back-end server.

 HTML pages all have their own CSS file however they also use the index.css file to share some sane standards.